-Investment in a subsidiary
+Investment in subsidiaries

-Subsidiaries are entities controlled by the Company, the company controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
-The financial statements of the subsidiary is included in the consolidated financial statements from the date on which control commences until the date on which control ceases.
-Investment in subsidiary is stated at cost less any provision required for impairment.
+Subsidiaries are entities controlled by the Company.
+The company controls an entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
+Investment in subsidiaries is stated at cost less provision for impairment.